Knottingley railway station: History

-Regular passenger trains on the Askern line now operate once again (commencing on 23 May 2010 after an absence of more than 60 years), following the decision to grant open access operator Grand Central track access rights for a new service between London King's Cross and Bradford Interchange in January 2009.
-These run via the Askern line, Pontefract, Wakefield and Brighouse to reach Bradford but are not able to call at Knottingley as the old Doncaster line platforms have long been removed.
+Regular passenger trains on the Askern line now operate once again, commencing on 23 May 2010 after an absence of more than 60 years.
+This was following the decision to grant open access operator Grand Central track access rights for a new service between London King's Cross and Bradford Interchange in January 2009.
+These run via the Askern line, Pontefract, Wakefield and Brighouse to reach Bradford, but are not able to call at Knottingley as the old Doncaster line platforms have long been removed.